ffund/intro-ml-tss21/slides/3-gradient-descent.md

 Each iteration is now only $O(d)$, but we may need more iterations than for gradient descent.
 However, in many cases we still come out ahead (especially if $n$ is large!).

 See [supplementary notes](https://chinmayhegde.github.io/introml-notes-sp2020/pages/lecture3_notes.html) for an analysis of the number of iterations needed.

+Also:

+* SGD is often more efficient because of *redundancy* in the data - data points have some similarity.
+* If the function we want to optimize does not have a global minimum, the noise can be helpful - we can "bounce" out of a local minimum.

 :::